Leafwing-Studios/fonts-of-power-lite/docs/src/rules/downtime-activities.md

 The plausibility of these checks is increased by 1.

 Like usual, if you roll a 1 on the supplies die, deplete it once.

-## Disenchant

-Scrap an enchanted item completely, turning it back into its raw ingredients.

-Choose an enchanted set of arms or armor, and make an Expertise (Anima), Expertise (Fontcraft) or Expertise (Tinkering) skill check.
-Choose one of its affixes, and gain that ingredient.
-It is associated with the skill used for this check.
-Gain one essence crystal for each remaining enchantment point of the item, up to a maximum of one essence crystal for every 5 points of your skill check result.

-## Devise

-Create a small batch of consumable magic items for your party to use out of whatever you might have on hand, powered by their user’s own essence.
-These might be healing potions, a poison to coat your weapon with or a clever trap.

-Design a consumable by selecting one base effect and up to one modifier.
-You must know the recipes in some way, choosing to either:

-- Use a recipe you already know.
-  - Recipes are sometimes found as treasure, or as rewards from helping others.
-  - You can learn new recipes as part of the Invent downtime activity.
-  - Allies can share their recipes with you by using the Support downtime activity.
-- Reverse-engineer a new recipe.
-  - Sacrifice one existing consumable to use either its base effect or modifier in the consumable you are creating.

-Make a Expertise (Anima), Expertise (Fontcraft) or Expertise (Tinkering) skill check.
-Some modifiers are skill exclusive: you must use the corresponding skill when using these recipes.
-Create one copy of the consumable for every 5 points of your skill check result.
-Sacrifice one essence crystal for each consumable created.

-After you create a consumable, learn all recipes used in it.

-## Enchant

-Enchant an item, adding an affix to it.

-Choose a set of arms or armor, and then choose one of the following options to determine which affix is added:

-- Use an ingredient that you have scavenged from a monster to add this affix to that item.
-  - After each victorious combat encounter, each party member draws three affixes used by the monsters, and chooses one to keep as an ingredient.
-  - The skill used is determined by the type of monster it was from.
-- Use an ingredient harvested from the current Font (including those found using the Harvest downtime activity)
-  - The skill is the same that was used for the Harvest downtime activity
-- Use a reusable ingredient from another source.
-This might be a book from the library, the assistance of a craftsman in town, a scroll found in a chest, etc.
-  - The skill used is given by the ingredient.
-  - These ingredients are not consumed, although the owner may want it back!

-Consume the ingredient, then determine your success or failure at this crafting:

-- Make an Expertise skill check using the appropriate crafting skill (one of Anima, Fontcraft or Tinkering).
-- Add 5 times the current danger level of the area you are resting in to the result.
-- The difficulty of adding an affix is equal to 15 + (5 \* the gear points of that affix).

-You have disadvantage on this skill check if you used a skill other than the one associated with the ingredient used.
-The item that you create becomes associated with the skill you used to enchant: when it is disenchanted you will receive an ingredient of that type.

-If you succeeded, you may choose to remove any number of existing affixes from that gear, then add your new affix!

-If you failed by 10 or less, you may sacrifice essence crystals equal to the difference between your roll and the difficulty to complete the process.

-If you failed by more than 10, your downtime activity is wasted and you lose the ingredient.

-## Harvest

-Gather resources from the environment around you.

-For example, you might hunt for glowing mushrooms with Anima, tap into the font’s power directly using Fontcraft, or salvage scraps of machinery using Tinkering.

-1. Choose one of Anima, Fontcraft or Tinkering.
-2. Make a Focus skill check with the chosen skill, adding a bonus of 5 times the danger level of the area you are resting in.
-3. Then draw one random ingredient from the font or town's collection of affix ingredients for every 5 points of the skill check result.
-4. Finally, either choose one to keep or gain 1 essence crystal for every 5 points of your skill check result.
-The ingredient gained is associated with the skill you used for this skill check.

-## Invent

-Tinkering with magic, you attempt to create new and wonderful magical contraptions.

-Make an Expertise (Anima), Expertise (Fontcraft) or Expertise (Tinkering) skill check.
-Choose one of the following recipe decks to draw from:

-- universal recipes
-- font-specific recipes associated with the font of power you are currently in
-- skill-specific recipes

-You can look through the universal and skill-specific recipe decks before deciding, but the font-specific deck is secret.

-Draw one consumable recipe (which may be a base effect or modifier) at random for every 5 points of your skill check results and choose which one to keep.
-Shuffle any recipes you did not choose back into the deck.

 ## Prepare